 “Due to the extensive bedrock exposures (gossans and close to surface mineralization) of the Sulphurets porphyry system, we know that the diameter of the Sulphurets system is at least 25 km; this is a measured value documented across the mapped exposure of the intensely altered, pyritized paleosurface of the hydrothermal system which is well exposed through the area as an altered dacite pyroclastic unit, including extensive exposures on the Treaty Creek claimblock” - Alldrick, 1988.

 Surface sampling and drilling on Treaty Creek has confirmed its relationship to other deposits within this world-scale hydrothermal system and now this same geophysical technology that has led to numerous discoveries is also showing a continuation of rock signature and structure at depth within the system.

 The GR2 zone appears to be a VMS deposit with well-defined seams and veins ranging from 5.4 g/t gold over 14.5M to 27 g/t gold or 2,280 g/t silver over half metre intervals.
 It also contains copper, lead, and zinc.
-Tudor Gold is also considering further exploration work in the Konkin Gold zone where early exploration produced grab samples, chip samples and trenching samples carrying in excess of 28 ounces of gold per tonne (over 1.2m).
+Tudor Gold is considering exploration work on the Konkin zone due to the anomalies shown above and where early exploration produced grab samples, chip samples and trenching samples carrying in excess of 28 ounces of gold per tonne (over 1.2m).
 Both high and low-grade metallic zones have been discovered on Treaty.

 If the MT survey on Treaty is accurate (as it has thus far proven to be) in indicating deposits of this scale, this hydrothermal system could host the largest concentration of metal value in the world.